drittich/dev-laptop-config/README.md

 ## Usage

 Open an admin Powershell prompt and run `.\dev-laptop-config.ps1`.
-This should install Chocolatey if it is not already installed, and then will being installation of the apps.
+This should install Chocolatey if it is not already installed, and then will begin installation of the apps.

 ## Configuration